tklebanoff/Vulkan-Samples/samples/performance/pipeline_barriers/pipeline_barriers_tutorial.md

 The available pipeline stages are defined in the `VkPipelineStage` enumeration.

-For the synchronization of a shared resource accessed for writing by one command and then followed by another read command, Vulkan introduces the concept of pipeline barries.
+For the synchronization of a shared resource accessed for writing by one command and then followed by another read command, Vulkan introduces the concept of pipeline barriers.
 Depending on the resource type (e.g. `VkImage` or `VkBuffer`) required by a read operation there are three different types of barriers - `VkMemoryBarrier`, `VkBufferMemoryBarrier` and `VkImageMemoryBarrier`.